 - 1. Students admitted to the Ph.D. from a master's program typically complete all required coursework in the first year of the Ph.D. program.
 Students admitted to the Ph.D. as direct-entry students typically complete all required coursework in the first two years of the Ph.D. program. - 2.
 Students admitted to the Ph.D. from a master's program should complete the language requirement, write and submit a thesis proposal and apply for grants and research clearances (including excavation permits or human subjects review) by the end of August of the second year.
 However, students are encouraged to submit their thesis proposals to their supervisors as soon as possible in their second year, and many students have successfully submitted and defended their thesis proposals by May of their second year.
 Students admitted to the Ph.D. program as direct entry students should complete the language requirement, write and submit a thesis proposal, and apply for grants and research clearances (including excavation permits or human subjects review) by the end of August of the third year.
 However, students are encouraged to submit their thesis proposals to their supervisors as soon as possible in their third year, and many students have successfully submitted and defended their thesis proposals by May of their third year.
-Failure to complete all pre-thesis program requirements by these deadlines normally results in interruption of the UTF portion of funding until such time as student meets these requirements.
 According to SGS guidelines, failure to complete all pre-thesis program requirements by the end of year three (for students admitted from a master's program) or by the end of year four (for direct-entry students) may result in termination of candidacy.
-For further details see http://www.sgs.utoronto.ca/calendar/Pages/default.aspx under the heading Good Academic Standing and Satisfactory Academic Progress, Time Limits, Supervision, and Candidacy. - 3.
-Thesis research may begin once the thesis proposal has been defended and all necessary research clearances and approvals have been granted.
+For further details see https://sgs.calendar.utoronto.ca/general-regulations under the heading Good Academic Standing and Satisfactory Academic Progress, Time Limits, Supervision, and Candidacy.

+- 3. Thesis research may begin once the thesis proposal has been defended and all necessary research clearances and approvals have been granted.
 Most students devote year three and sometimes part of year 4 to dissertation research.
 Students undertaking fieldwork often begin in the summer of year two and continue for 12-18 months.
 Students whose research takes them away from campus for a lengthy period and who are thus prevented from taking up a teaching assistantship which they are owed need to submit a written request to the department to defer the teaching assistantship position.
 The department makes every effort to accommodate students' fieldwork schedules.
 Deferral requests should be directed to the Graduate Office. - 4.
 Students normally write their dissertations in years four and five.
 Students admitted to the Ph.D. from a master's program should complete and defend the thesis by August of year five.
 Direct-entry students should complete and defend the thesis by August of year six.
 The dissertation for the Doctor of Philosophy degree is a thesis that is the result of original inquiry conducted by the candidate on an approved topic.
 The thesis shall constitute a significant contribution to knowledge of the field.

-Admitted from Master's degree Direct-entry Complete Courses By August of year 1 By August of year 2 Complete Courses, Present and Defend Thesis Proposal Complete Ethics Review, Complete Language Requirement By August of year 2 By August of year 3 Fieldwork/dissertation Research Year 3 - 4 Year 4 - 5 Write Dissertation Year 4 - 5 Year $5-6$ Pass Final Oral PhD Examination Year 5 Year 6
+Admitted from Master's degree Direct-entry Complete Courses By August of year 1 By August of year 2 Complete Courses, Present and Defend Thesis Proposal Complete Ethics Review, Complete Language Requirement By August of year 2 By August of year 3 Fieldwork/dissertation Research Year $3-4$ Year 4 - 5 Write Dissertation Year 4 - 5 Year 5 - 6 Pass Final Oral PhD Examination Year 5 Year 6